Conurbation: India

 The Mumbai Metropolitan Region (MMR) consists of Mumbai and its satellite towns.
 Developing over a period of about 20 years, it consists of seven municipal corporations and fifteen smaller municipal councils.
 The region has an area of 4,355 km^{2} and with a population of 20.5 million, and is among the top ten most populated urban agglomerations in the world.
 It is linked together through the Mumbai Suburban Railway system and a large network of roads.

 The National Capital Region (NCR) is a name for the coordinated planning region which encompasses the entire National Capital Territory of Delhi as well as several surrounding districts in the neighbouring states of Uttar Pradesh, Haryana and Rajasthan.
 However, the conurbation of Delhi is actually limited to the NCT of Delhi and the neighbouring contiguous urban areas comprising Gurgaon, Faridabad, Noida, Greater Noida and Ghaziabad.
 The area is officially known as the Central National Capital Region (CNCR), a small part of overall NCR.
 The population of this conurbation was estimated 21.7 million in 2011.
 It is the world's third most populous urban agglomeration.

 The Amaravati Metropolitan Region (AMR) of Andhra Pradesh is a conurbation of three cities, namely Vijayawada, Eluru and Guntur and 11 other towns which include Mangalagiri, Tadepalle, Tenali, Ponnuru, Chilakaluripeta, Narasaraopeta, Sattenapally, Nandigama, Jaggayyapeta, Nuzividu, Gudivada and Vuyyuru.
 The new capital city of the state, Amaravati, is being developed between the cities of Vijayawada and Guntur at the center of the conurbation.
-The region holds a total population of 58 lakhs.
+The region holds a total population of 5.8 million.

 The Jamshedpur Metropolitan Area has Greater Jamshedpur and it contains the area and city of Adityapur, Maango, and Jugsalai.